leomrocha/jupyter-examples/notes.md

 It could be that jupyter is not yet there, try with *ipython* instead

-    jupyter qtconsole --style monokai
+    ipython qtconsole --style monokai

-When a kernel is installed, to launch jupyter with a particular kernel is something like this:
+When a kernel is installed, to launch jupyter with a particular kernel is something like this (in this case julia-0.4 if you have installed it):

     jupyter console --kernel=julia-0.4